wjs20/wjs20.github.io/_posts/2024-02-18-antibody-discovery-is-becoming-more-data-driven.markdown

 So deep learning models trained on amino acid sequences of proteins can learn complex biological patterns in sequence data if they are relevant to their training task.
-An example of the application of these techniques to antibody discovery came from an academic group let by [Sai Reddy](https://www.nature.com/articles/s41551-021-00699-9).
+An example of the application of these techniques to antibody discovery came from an academic group led by [Sai Reddy](https://www.nature.com/articles/s41551-021-00699-9).
 In this work, the group wanted to optimize the therapeutic antibody Trastuzumab.
 They generated a relatively small library of trastuzumab (representing less than 0.01% of the